 FIS encourages students in each stream to go beyond their home turf, to work together and to excel in a large range of activities beyond the classroom.
 These activities enrich students’ education and allow them to broaden their horizons.

 In the international stream, Year 9 students go on a 20-day school trip to France.
-This helps improve their French language skills and build confidence in speaking French.
+This helps them improve French language skills and build confidence in speaking French.

 In Year 12, all students take part in a week of activities in the mountains of northern Thailand.
 This trip gives students the chance to try out several different activities, develop their teamwork skills, try their hand at teaching English in a local Thai primary school and help with charitable projects such as building or painting local schools.

-Outings and field trips are an important part of the learning process.
+Outings and school trips are an important part of the learning process.
 Whether geological, linguistic, or environmental in focus, each school trip combines sports, recreational and educational activities.